ewebber/whatspeakersneed/index.md

 - Are you providing a car to pick people up?
 - What is the easiest route to the venue?
 - Are there any prefferred cab firms?

+Please also see the Diversity charter considerations for event organisers http://diversitycharter.org/considerations-for-event-organisers/